Home > Facade > Façade Fire Safety in the Middle East

 Façade Fire Safety in the Middle East

-For architects, façade of a building is a beautiful building front that defines the character of the building and reflect on its design.
+For architects, the façade of a building is a beautiful building front that defines the character of the building and reflects on its design.
 However, with the recent rise in façade fires globally, this meaning is shifting towards its literal meaning of “a false appearance that makes something seem more pleasant or better than it really is”.
-The fire safety that are applicable to the building envelops in the Middle East have grown exponentially over the years from a traditional use of just fire extinguishers and basic fire warning alarm systems to more sophisticated integrated life safety systems, to meet the demands of more international quality building use.
+The fire safety that is applicable to the building envelopes in the Middle East has grown exponentially over the years from a traditional use of just fire extinguishers and basic fire warning alarm systems to more sophisticated integrated life safety systems, to meet the demands of more international quality building use.

 This growth phase in the building design and construction industry has also brought in more professional designs, technologies and construction methods to meet the demand and match the speed of growth.

-The building codes traditionally did not require typically “fire rated” external walls of which façades are a major component (when building set-backs are complied with) and hence, there was a grey area in terms of implementation of fire safety objectives of the façade fire performance.
+The building codes traditionally did not require “fire-rated” external walls of which façades are a major component (when building setbacks are complied with) and hence, there was a grey area in terms of implementation of fire safety objectives of the façade fire performance.

-It was indeed challenging times for regulators to keep pace with this ever-growing and developing sector to formulate and implement policies that will ensure the interest of various stakeholders having varied goals are met.
+It was indeed a challenging time for regulators to keep pace with this ever-growing and developing sector to formulate and implement policies that will ensure the interests of various stakeholders having varied goals are met.

-The focus remained on the fire safety within the building enclosure or an envelope by adopting traditional fire engineering objectives of life safety, property protection and business continuity within the designs of the building.
-Many building designers still not feel it mandatory to involve a professional fire engineer in their design since they consider compliance to the building code prescriptions is enough to secure the building in terms of fire safety.
+The focus remained on fire safety within the building enclosure or an envelope by adopting traditional fire engineering objectives of life safety, property protection and business continuity within the designs of the building.
+Many building designers still do not feel it is mandatory to involve a professional fire engineer in their design since they consider compliance with the building code prescriptions is enough to secure the building in terms of fire safety.

-Similarly, the focus on active fire protection system is far more than the passive fire protection measures.
-The active fire protection systems which are conspicuous and tangible in the building fire protection system as compared to passive fire stopping systems that are generally acting behind the scenes.
-There is a general lack of awareness on the fire-stopping systems and lack of mandatory regulatory compliance checks of these construction elements during the construction, which makes the building susceptible to the fire growth problems.
+Similarly, the focus on active fire protection systems is far more than the passive fire protection measures.
+Active fire protection systems are conspicuous and tangible in the building fire protection system as compared to passive fire-stopping systems that are generally acting behind the scenes.
+There is a general lack of awareness of the fire-stopping systems and a lack of mandatory regulatory compliance checks of these construction elements during construction, which makes the building susceptible to fire growth problems.

-The major high-rise fires in the recent past in the region as well as globally were mainly attributed to the rapid fire growth due to non-rated, non-tested façade systems installed on these and many such high-rise buildings.
-The façade fires are generally outrageous and draws wide spread attention while reducing the confidence in the safety design of the built environment.
+The major high-rise fires in the recent past in the region as well as globally were mainly attributed to the rapid-fire growth due to non-rated, non-tested façade systems installed on these and many such high-rise buildings.
+The façade fires are generally outrageous and draw widespread attention while reducing confidence in the safety design of the built environment.

-There is wide range of literature available now from these interest groups that define the various parameters for the performance of the façade materials during fire as well as the mitigating measures to prevent the fire spread in the building.
-However, they are unanimous on one aspect, i.e. the need for more research and industry cooperation in the subject.
+There is a wide range of literature available now from these interest groups that define the various parameters for the performance of the façade materials during the fire as well as the mitigating measures to prevent the fire from spreading in the building.
+However, they are unanimous on one aspect, i.e. the need for more research and industry cooperation on the subject.